-6b.
+7b.
 Financial support requirement

-If your Danish family member lives in Denmark and provides services or travels on business etc. from Denmark to other EU countries, please go directly to section 7.
+If your Danish family member lives in Denmark and provides services or travels on business etc. from Denmark to other EU countries, please go directly to section 8.

-In certain cases, there can be requirements of financial support for family reunification under EU regulations.
-This means that you must document that your Danish family member can financially support you and any other family members during your residence in Denmark.
+There are requirements of financial support for children over the age of 21, parents and other family members in terms of family reunification under the EU regulations.
+This means that you must document that your Danish family member can financially support children over the age of 21, parents and other family members during your residence in Denmark.
 This is to ensure that you cannot be assumed to need public financial support.